Vani0503/AI-Learning-Agent/README.md

 Scout fetched content from 3 sources in one loop
 The agent autonomously parallelized its search — calling arXiv twice, HackerNews twice, and RSS twice in a single reasoning turn.
 This emergent parallelization wasn't instructed — it came from the model reading the search brief and deciding the most efficient strategy.
 This is why tool descriptions matter: good descriptions enable better agent reasoning.

+PD-013 — Full agentic loop completed
+Scout went from search brief → autonomous tool calls → real data fetched → synthesized article list in one reasoning loop.
+The agent called 6 tools, observed 5 results, and produced structured output ready for the Ranker.
+This is the complete reason → act → observe → respond cycle working in production.